 There’s no doubt that Santa Fe is brimming with historic adobe bed and breakfasts, Southwest-style boutique hotels, and luxurious wellness retreats.
 So many, in fact, that you might have a hard time choosing the perfect one.
 So we’ve created a list of the 12 best hotels in Santa Fe to help you plan your perfect getaway!

-- 12 Best Boutique Hotels in Santa Fe, New Mexico
+Don’t forget to check out our web story: 12 Cool Boutique Hotels in Santa Fe, New Mexico

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).